๐Ÿ’ฐ Trip to Thailand Cost: 2023 Travel Budget Breakdown

 • ๐Ÿ’ต How much cash to bring

-• โœˆ๏ธ My trip’s expenses by category
+• โœˆ๏ธ My trip’s costs by category

-• ๐Ÿ“ My trip’s expenses by destination
+• ๐Ÿ“ My trip’s costs by destination

-Is Thailand Expensive to Travel To?
+Is Thailand Expensive To Travel To?

 How Much Is a Trip to Thailand?

-To travel on a budget to Thailand, here are some things you’ll need to do:
+To travel to Thailand on a budget, here are some things youโ€™ll need to do:

-• Accommodation: For the cheapest option, stay at a hostel with dorm rooms for about $8 a night.
+• ๐Ÿ Accommodation โ€“ For the cheapest option, stay at a dorm-style hostel for as low as $5 a night.
 You can also stay at homestays where you can stay with a local family for about $12 a night.

-• Transportation: Take local buses which can cost less than $1 per trip or $2 songthaews, which are red passenger trucks that are common local transportation.
+• ๐Ÿš— Transportation โ€“ Take local buses, which can cost less than $1 per trip, or $2 songthaews, which are red passenger trucks that are common local transportation.

 A red truck with Thai on it saying that it's local transportation.

-A songthaew in Thailand.
+Songthaew in Thailand.

 A woman in a street food stall making coffee.

-Delicious coffee at a street stall in Chiang Mai.
+Street coffee stall in Chiang Mai.

-๐Ÿ’ฐ Trip Cost for a Mid-Range Budget Traveler
+๐Ÿ’ฐ Mid-Range Budget Traveler โ€“ Thailand Trip Cost

 Is Thailand or Vietnam More Affordable To Travel To?

-๐Ÿœ Food$10$12
+๐Ÿœ Food$10$15

-๐Ÿ๏ธ Transportation$10$10
+๐Ÿš— Transportation$10$10

-โญ Entertainment$30$36
+โญ Entertainment$30$35

 A high view of small green mountains surrounded by water fields.